abhabongse/paxter/docs/paxter_language_tutorial.md

         and with all other sections omitted.

-Paxter language syntax gives a lot of freedom for what is allowed within the options section of a command;
+Paxter language syntax gives a lot of freedom for what is allowed within the option section of a command;
-a programmer-write who writes a renderer to transform Paxter intermediate parsed trees into data of another form has a liberty to add whatever constraints to the syntactical structure within the options section.
+a programmer-write who writes a renderer to transform Paxter intermediate parsed trees into data of another form has a liberty to add whatever constraints to the syntactical structure within the option section.

 ### Main argument section